qiuyue1993/Notes/CVPR2020/Reading list.md

 - More Grounded Image Captioning by Distilling Image-Text Matching Model

+Abstract: we propose a Part-of-Speech (POS) enhanced image-text matching model - POS-SCAN, as the effective knowledge distillation for more grounded image captioning.
+We only keep the noun words when computing the matching score with the help of a Part-of-Speech (POS) tagger.

+Benifits: given a sentence and an image, POS-SCAN can ground the objects more accurately than SCAN; POS-SCAN serves as a word-region alignment regularization for the captioner’s visual attention module.

+Results: conventional image captioners equipped with POS-SCAN can significantly improve the grounding accuracy without strong supervision.

 - Show, Edit and Tell:A Framework for Editing Image Captions

 Abstract: This paper proposes a novel approach to image captioning based on iterative adaptive refinement of an existing caption.